run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/about-citsmart/whats-citsmart.md

 collaboration, generating progressive and interactive improvement, simplicity in execution, practicality, alignment and agility.

-what are the possibilities of usage?
+What are the possibilities of usage?
 -------------------------------

 There are cases of service management with automated processes in several areas,